 Chapter 1 Lists the hardware and software that is certified to run Fault Management and provides preparatory steps.
 Chapter 2 Gives you the procedures for installing the software.
 Chapter 3 Provides information for integrating Fault Management and Proxy Agent into the NMS.
 Chapter 4 Explains how to start Fault Management and the online user guide.
 Chapter 5 Describes the OneVision states, alarms, polls, and masks, for DEFINITY G3 PBXs and for DEFINITY Proxy Agents.
-Appendix A Describes how to change polling intervals and default colors.
+Appendix A Helps you troubleshoot Fault Management in the event a problem occurs.
+This appendix also has guidelines for NMS configuration and system administration for use with Fault Management.
 Appendix B Explains how to telnet to the Proxy Agent.